sourcegraph/about/handbook/engineering/cloud/index.md

 ## Milestones

-1. Any user can add public code
+1. Any user can add public code from github.com, gitlab.com and bitbucket.org
     - Code is indexed.
     - It's easy to search over only their code (vs all public code).
 2. Any user or organization can use Sourcegraph Cloud for free before it's GA